MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 Helios EC‑Pro custom integration for Home Assistant

 This custom component integrates Helios EC‑Pro ventilation units over a TCP bridge into Home Assistant.
-It exposes sensors and climate control and writes commands during brief "send slot" windows after pings on the RS‑485 bus.
+It exposes sensors and fan/climate control and writes commands during brief "send slot" windows after pings on the RS‑485 bus.

+Note: This project is verified to work with a HELIOS EC 370 pro ventilation system (circa 2012).
+The RS‑485 interface is provided by a Waveshare RS485‑to‑Ethernet module connected directly to the Helios RJ12 jack used for “Bedienteile” (control panels).

+Full documentation: see `helios_pro_ventilation/documentation.md`.

 ## Features
 - Fan control (auto/manual, levels 0–4)